-Re-connecting with one’s world after a brain injury, including stroke, can be overwhelming for survivors and their families.
-Often families experience a wide range of responses after a stroke or TBI because their lives have changed forever.
+A traumatic brain injury (TBI), or stroke, impacts more than the survivor.
+It impacts the entire family.
+Often families experience a wide range of responses after a stroke or TBI because their lives have been forever changed.
 There is a significant need for longer term support as clients and their families reconnect into their lives and their communities.

 - Provides supportive counseling to clients and caregivers